 - Web (HTTP): Check a website for changes or failures.

 Usually the built-in services are ample, but what if you want to delve deeper?
 Sometimes you have a special requirement and want to check some other kind of server.
 Not a problem!
 You can customize the services to edit the defaults for the built-in ones, or even add new ones.
-Similar to the New/Edit Test window, the New/Edit Service window enables you to change the services — and lets you auto-pause a service, affecting all tests that use that service. ( Only in the standard edition.)
+Similar to the Test Info pane, the Service Info pane enables you to change the services — and lets you auto-pause a service, affecting all tests that use that service.

-Simon is all about flexibility, but perhaps one of the most powerfully flexible features is the Script service plug-in ( only in the standard edition).
+Simon is all about flexibility, but perhaps one of the most powerfully flexible features is the Script service plug-in.
 It enables you to create your own services via AppleScript, shell script, or Perl, PHP, Python, and other scripting languages.